M.Tech. in Agriculture Engineering (2 Years)

 Genesis

-Urgent measures are needed to attract bright students into agricultural, food, and natural resources sciences areas, and also to bring about innovative changes in curricula and courses in the Indian Agricultural Universities.
-Such measures will accelerate development and adoption of improved agricultural practices and technologies to meet future constraints, imposed by Climate Change, population pressure, and increased food and feed demand.
+Urgent measures are needed to attract bright students into Agriculture, food, and natural resources sciences areas, and also to bring about innovative changes in curricula and courses in the Indian Agriculture Universities.
+Such measures will accelerate development and adoption of improved Agriculture practices and technologies to meet future constraints, imposed by Climate Change, population pressure, and increased food and feed demand.
 The coming generation of Indian farmers needs to be both innovative and competitive in the global market.
 It is the task of the government, policy makers, educators, researchers, and extension workers to ensure that they have the tools, technologies, and new farming systems that enable them to be innovative and competitive.

-It will accelerate development and adoption of improved agricultural practices and technologies to meet future constraints imposed by Climate Change, population pressure, and increased food and feed demand.
+It will accelerate development and adoption of improved Agriculture practices and technologies to meet future constraints imposed by Climate Change, population pressure, and increased food and feed demand.
 The coming generation of Indian farmers needs to be both innovative and competitive in the global market.
 It is the task of the government, policy makers, educators, researchers, and extension workers to ensure that they have the tools, technologies, and new farming systems that enable them to be innovative & competitive.
 Read More

 Career Opportunities